wonderbird/xpo2dox/README.md

 A Microsoft Dynamics AX 4.0 [XPO file](https://docs.microsoft.com/en-us/dynamicsax-2012/developer/how-to-export-application-objects-by-using-the-aot?redirectedfrom=MSDN) preprocessor for [Doxygen](https://www.doxygen.nl/helpers.html)

+## Status

+This is a proof of concept.

+The code in this repository is experimental.
+In preliminary tests it worked sufficiently well to proof that the idea works.

+Before adding more features, the scripts in this repository should be implemented in a suitable high level programming language.
+The features should be tested automatically.
+Otherwise I suspect the code complexity to rise and bugs creep in.

+Please keep this in mind when forking and creating pull requests.
+I might decline or delay merging.

 ## About

 [Doxygen](https://www.doxygen.nl) generates source code documentation from annotated source code files.
 It supports multiple programming languages.
 However, Microsoft Dynamics AX 4.0 has been missing until today.